 Pear and Green Tomato Chutney

-- 3 large green tomatoes, cut into chunks
+3 large green tomatoes, cut into chunks (or use 3-4 cups halved green cherry tomatoes)

 Place the pears, onions, tomatoes, raisins, celery, brown sugar, ginger, cayenne pepper, salt and apple cider vinegar into a large saucepan.
 Wrap the peppercorns in cheesecloth (or inside a muslin bag) and add to the pan.
 Bring to a boil over high heat, stirring constantly to mix the ingredients.
 Lower the heat, cover the pan partially and cook for 30 minutes.
 Remove the cover and continue to cook, stirring occasionally, for about 3 hours or until thick.